-This course prepares the RN to BSN or RN to MSN student for professional role development in emerging health care delivery systems.
+This course prepares the RN to MSN student for professional role development in emerging health care delivery systems.
 The student synthesizes knowledge from previous nursing and supportive courses to manage care in an area of clinical practice consistent with career goals.
+Students will continue advancing their knowledge on the transformational concepts related to master's education in nursing.